 The Razer Huntsman Elite is a large full-sized keyboard and it takes up even more space if you choose to use the included wrist rest.
 If you want a compact keyboard, check out the Razer Huntsman Mini.

 The Razer Huntsman Elite has an excellent build quality.
 It has a plastic frame with an aluminum plate on top.
 It feels solidly built and only flexes a little bit.
 The keycaps are made of ABS plastic and they feel well-made, but they're slippery and it gets worse if there's oil buildup.
 The keys are stable except for the spacebar, which actuates easily by hitting the desk; an issue that was also present on the Razer Huntsman Tournament Edition keyboard that we reviewed.
 The incline feet feel a tad flimsy and the rubber pads under them don't provide enough grip; however, the weight of the keyboard itself helps prevent it from sliding around.

 The Razer Huntsman Elite has full RGB backlighting with individually-lit keys.
 There are many preset lighting effects to choose from and you can also create custom lighting profiles through the customization software.
 There's also LED lighting around the edges of the keyboard and wrist rest to produce an underglow effect.
 These LEDs require extra power, so the second USB connector must be plugged in for them to work.
 For the underglow LEDs on the wrist rest, the wrist rest must be connected to the keyboard via the pogo pins.
-The legends on the media keys don't light up, making them difficult to see.

 The cable is braided and feels high quality, but it's quite stiff and it retains kinks easily.
 It should be long enough for most people to reach their desktop.

 The Razer Huntsman Elite is a wired-only keyboard.